 When you are nauseated, you may feel weak and sweaty and notice a lot of saliva in your mouth.
 Nausea often leads to vomiting.
 Most of the time you do not need to worry about nausea and vomiting, but they can be signs of other illnesses.

-Two common causes of nausea and vomiting are stomach flu and food-borne illness.
-Nausea and vomiting from viral stomach flu will usually start to improve within 24 hours.
-Nausea and vomiting from a food-borne illness may last from 12 to 48 hours.
+Two common causes of nausea and vomiting are a stomach infection and foodborne illness.
+Nausea and vomiting from a viral stomach infection will usually start to improve within 24 hours.
+Nausea and vomiting from foodborne illness may last from 12 to 48 hours.

 The doctor has checked you carefully, but problems can develop later.
 If you notice any problems or new symptoms, get medical treatment right away.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Call 911 anytime you think you may need emergency care.
 For example, call if: